hyperliquid-dex/node/README.md

 ## Reading L1 Data

 The node writes data to `~/hl/data`.
-With default settings, the network will generate around 20 GB of logs per day, so it is recommended to archive or delete old files.
+With default settings, the network will generate around 100 GB of logs per day, so it is recommended to archive or delete old files.

+For more information about examples and all the data types that can be written, refer to [docs](https://hyperliquid.gitbook.io/hyperliquid-docs/for-developers/nodes/reading-l1-data).

 - **Transaction Blocks:**
   Blocks parsed as transactions are streamed to: